USS Hornet (CV-8): Battle of Midway, June 1942

 On 16 June 1942, Captain Charles P. Mason became commanding officer of Hornet upon her return to Pearl Harbor.
-Hornet spent the next six weeks replenishing her stores, having minor repairs performed, and most importantly, having additional light antiaircraft guns and the new RCA CXAM air-search radar fitted.
-She did not sail in late July with the forces sent to recapture Guadalcanal, but instead remained at Pearl Harbor in case she was needed elsewhere.
+Hornet spent the next six weeks replenishing her stores, having minor repairs performed, and most importantly, having additional light AA guns and the new RCA CXAM air-search radar fitted.
+She did not sail in late July with the forces sent to recapture Guadalcanal, but instead remained at Pearl Harbor in case she were needed elsewhere.

 Solomon Islands campaign, August–October, 1942

 Hornet steamed out of harbor on 17 August 1942 to guard sea approaches to the bitterly contested Guadalcanal in the Solomon Islands.
-Bomb damage to Enterprise on 24 August, torpedo damage to on 31 August, and the sinking of on 15 September left Hornet as the only operational U.S. carrier in the South Pacific.
-She was responsible for providing air cover over the Solomon Islands until 24 October 1942, when she was joined by Enterprise just northwest of the New Hebrides Islands.
+Bomb damage to Enterprise on 24 August, torpedo damage to on 31 August, and the sinking of on 15 September (while Hornet was cruising in a separate task force only a few miles away, two of her consorts, the battleship North Carolina and the destroyer O'Brien, took hits from torpedoes in the same salvo, with O'Brien later sinking) left Hornet as the only operational U.S. carrier in the South Pacific.
+On 5 October, she was sent westward to strike at a concentration of shipping that had accumulated near the southeastern tip of Bougainville in what became known as the Buna-Faisi-Tonolai Raid; this was the Navy's only strike on this target, but the Japanese would remain active there, and the U. S. Army Air Forces would soon embark on a long series of follow-up raids on this target.
+Hornet remained the sole carrier available for policing the waters near Guadalcanal until 24 October 1942, when she was joined by Enterprise just northwest of the New Hebrides Islands.
 Both carriers and their escorts steamed out to intercept a Japanese aircraft carrier/battleship/cruiser force closing in on Guadalcanal.